twentyOne2x/attnmarkets-docs/docs/introduction/banking-the-internet-of-revenue.md

 ## 2. Revenue-based funding instead of only token sales

-Once fees flow through that account, you can choose between:
+Once revenues flow through that account, you can choose between:

 ### a) One-off revenue advances